tytydraco/yessleep/out/I_found_a_boy_in_my_pool_after_a_storm_I_wish_I_never_brought_him_inside_my_house.md

 The merman was leaning over the edge of the pool, chin resting on his fist.

-"Right now, his body is changing, and if you don't let it, his lungs will reject the change, shrivel up, and the body will die."
+"Right now, his body is changing, and if you don't let it, his lungs will reject the change, shrivel up, and the host will die."

 I was paralyzed before it hit me.